FORGOTTEN INVENTIONS OF LENR

 The age-old riddle of what drove these devices has a clear intelligent answer within the context of LENR effects.
 Ether oscillations, or a violation of energy conservation, is not the right answer here.

-Part 1 of this series, published in Issue 133, gives the history of LENR discoveries from 1900 to 1930.
+Part 1 of this series, “Electric Energy-Producing Effects and Inventions Driven by LENR,” published in Issue 133, gives the history of LENR discoveries from 1900 to 1930.

-Part 2 will mainly describe Moray’s electric energy-producing invention.
+Part 2, “The Four-and-a-Half Heresies,” published in Issue 135, mainly describes Moray’s electric energy-producing invention.

-Part 4 will focus on transmutation and briefly on the Mitkevich experiment.
-This final paper will include an Appendix on the physics of dusty plasma.
+Part 4 focuses on transmutation and briefly the Mitkevich experiment.
+This final paper in the series, published in Issue 137, includes an Appendix on the physics of dusty plasma.